DavidAh/Getting_and_Cleaning_data/CODE_BOOK.md

 The file run_Analysis.R performs the following analysis on the UCI HAR Dataset:
     *Merges the training and test data sets to create one data set by using:
-            -rbind to merge the subject_test.txt and subject_train.txt, the y_test.txt and y_train.txt , and the X_test.txt and X_train.txt data.
+     **rbind to merge the subject_test.txt and subject_train.txt, the y_test.txt and y_train.txt , and the X_test.txt and X_train.txt data.
-            -cbind to combine the subject, y, and X data into a single data set.
+     **cbind to combine the subject, y, and X data into a single data set.

      *Appropriately labels the merged UCI HAR Dataset with the descriptive variable names.
       This is done by setting the column names for the subject column to "subject", the y column to "ActivityByNum", and then the X data with the names from the features.txt file after they have been cleaned to remove the following characters  "()"   ","  "-"  and replacing the text "BodyBody" with "Body".

      * Extracts only the measurements on the mean and standard deviation for each measurement from the UCI HAR Dataset by building a logical vector where those names that contain the substring "std" or "mean" have a setting of TRUE and those that don't have a setting of FALSE.
        The logical vector is then used to subset the data set to extract only the measurements on the mean and standard deviation.

      * Replaces the activity identifiers (1-6) with the descriptive activity names provided in the activity_labels.txt file (WALKING - LAYING).

      * Creates a second, independant tidy data set with the average of each variable for each activity and each subject, and writes the tidy data set to a text file "tidydata.txt".

 DataDictionary